-The Beep test is challenging enough on it’s own, however, for elite players and athletes there are plenty of advanced beep test training drills that can more than meet the demands of even the fitness players and athletes.
+The Beep test is challenging enough on its own, however, for elite players and athletes there are plenty of advanced beep test training drills that can more than meet the demands of even the fittest players and athletes.

 When the beep test is not being used as a fitness test it can make a great activity to challenge a whole team of athletes.
-One my favorite ways of using the beep test as an advanced fitness drill is to integrate other activities into the beep test.
+One of my favourite ways of using the beep test as an advanced fitness drill is to integrate other activities into the beep test.

 When the triple beep sounds, indicating the commencement of level 2, the groups would change places.
 So group B would now continue on with the beep test by doing level 2 and group A would now remain at one of the end lines and do the activity that has been designated.